 Rose Knock Out® Description

-Flowering continues until the first killing frosts of fall, when the foliage turns stunning burgundy-violet, and is capped with orange-red hips for winter interest!
+Flowering continues until the first killing frosts of fall, without any need to deadhead or spray to keep the plants full of flowers and looking great.
+In autumn, foliage turns burgundy-violet, and is capped with orange-red hips for winter interest.

-Incorporate this multi-seasonal Rose bush with Ornamental Grasses, long-blooming Endless Summer Hydrangea, Thuja Green Giant, colorful Hedge Plants, and other Flowering Shrubs!
+Incorporate this multi-season rose bush with ornamental grasses, long-blooming Endless Summer hydrangea, thuja Green Giant, and other flowering shrubs!

 Recommended For You:

 - Soil type:

 Accent, Border, Container gardening, Cottage gardening, Foundation planting, Ground cover, Hedge, Mass planting, Ornamental, Specimen